 b.Whitmore Asset Management Limited ("Whitmore") and Oando Oil Limited ("OOL") signed a Cooperation Agreement on 31 August 2021.
 Under the terms of the settlement agreement between Whitmore and Ansbury Investments Inc. ("Ansbury"), it was agreed that the sum of \$550 million would be paid by Whitmore to Ansbury in full and final settlement of their dispute.
 Whitmore was only able to pay part of the amount due under the settlement agreement and Whitmore therefore approached OOL for support.
-In October 2019 and March 2020 respectively, OOL obtained loans from African Export Import Bank (the "Afrexim") (the "Afrexim Loan").
-The Afrexim Loan was advanced by OOL to Whitmore to help settle Whitmore's indebtedness to Ansbury under the settlement agreement.
-Whitmore and OOL have now agreed the terms for the assistance and settlement of Whitmore's obligation of \$550 million (the "Settlement Loan") as follows: (i) the Settlement Loan shall attract an interest rate of 6% p.a. and accrued interest shall be paid on the Loan quarterly; (ii) for any interest period, the Whitmore may elect to pay all or any portion of interest in kind; (iii) the Settlement Loan attracts ten (10) years moratorium on principal and it shall be fully repaid by the date falling twenty (20) years from the utilization date of the last advance of the Loan; and (iv) Whitmore shall bear all costs incurred by OOL in securing the Afrexim Loan.
+In October 2019 and March 2020 respectively, OOL obtained loans from African Export Import Bank (the "Afrexin") (the "Afrexin") and").
+The Afrexin Loan").
+The Afrexin Loan".
+The Afrexin the assistance and settlement of Whitmore's obligation of \$550 million (the "Settlement Loan") as follows: (i) the Settlement Loan shall attract an interest rate of 6% p.a. and accrued interest shall be paid on the Loan quarterly; (ii) for any interest period, the Whitmore may elect to pay all or any portion of interest in kind; (iii) the Settlement Loan attracts ten (10) years moratorium on principal and it shall be fully repaid by the date falling twenty (20) years from the utilization date of the last advance of the Loan; and (iv) Whitmore shall be all costs incurred by OOL in securing the Afrexim Loan.